>> Business Guide Africa > Tyre Market in Africa

 Etienne Human said that the South African tyre manufacturing industry is losing more than Rands 1 billion per year as a result of the dramatic increase in tyre imports.
 He attributes this increase to sloppy checking systems by customs officials.
 As a result, imported tyres account for almost half of the tyres in the South African market.

-He also added that in 2004 and 2005, tyre manufacturers applied for anti-dumping import duties against Chinese companies but their application was unsuccessful.
+He also added that tyre manufacturers applied for anti-dumping import duties against Chinese companies but their application was unsuccessful.
 Despite the manufacturers assessment that the tyres are of inferior quality, Sharma Iqbal, a deputy director-general at the Department of Trade and Industry said that all tyre imports were standardised and approved by the SA Bureau of Standards.

 So despite the best efforts of the most developed country in the African continent, the onslaught of the Chinese manufacturers continues.
 Chinese tyre manufacturers have, in a way, broken the myth about European technological superiority by producing high quality tyres at fraction of the cost.
 The European brands, used to charging high prices for their products, have finally been challenged and are now being forced to roll back their profit margins and compete with Chinese manufacturers.